boweiliu/procgen-skill-tree/frontend/src/pixi/NOTES.md

     // this.updateChild(child) { child.get().update(delta, propsFactory(this), updaterFactory(this) }

 * TODO: think about coroutines and destroying/deactivating: (https://github.com/johnfn/ld-starter-code/blob/master/src/library/entity.ts, https://github.com/johnfn/ld-starter-code/blob/master/src/library/base_game.ts)
+* TODO: beware of dependency loops; react can detect them but we cannot
+* TODO: some sort of pub-sub to avoid everyone rerendering when not necessary? instead of asking everyone all the time.

+* TL;DR the flow is:
+* constructor, initialize state based on const args and initial props
+* immediately after the constructor, first render again with initial props
+* onX => enqueues event actions onto global event queue; event actions can modify state and parent state
+* ticker tick goes off
+* in root component, global event queue fires off callbacks, editing state everywhere
+* shouldUpdateState fires recursively, conditioning:
+* updateState fires recursively, causing state updates to flow down as props to children // should prevState/prevProps be kept here and in the previous method??
+* shouldRender fires recursively, conditioning:
+* render fires recursively, redrawing everything based on props & state. if new children are constructed, they get constructed, rendered, and then the parent continues its own rendering.
+* componentDidMount for newly created components. actions here are put onto global event queue and delayed until next tick.
+* componentDidUpdate fires recursively, all actions here are put onto global event queue and delayed until next tick
+* componentDidUnmount ??

 for comparison: react has
 * render() // reads the current value of this.props and this.state; pure